YoungHaKim7/x86_64_Assembly_my_project/README.md

 <br>

-# BBS Section(Page35) - All uninitialized variables
+# BSS Section(Page35) - All uninitialized variables

 Uninitialized data is declared in the "section .bss" section.